phatak-dev/blog/_posts/2020-03-20-test-containers-scala.md

 ## Using Generic Container

-Let's say you may have service which doesn't have built in support like we had Mysql.
+Let's say you may have service which doesn't have built in support like we had for Mysql.
 Then what you can do?.

 The library exposes a generic container API called **GenericContainer** which allows running any container image.
 So you are not restricted by the built in services.
 You can read more about the same [here](https://www.testcontainers.org/features/creating_container/#examples).

 ## Code

-You can access complete code [here]().
+You can access complete code [here](https://github.com/phatak-dev/ScalaExperiments/blob/master/src/test/scala/com/madhukaraphatak/scala/testcontainers/MysqlTestSpec.scala).

-## Conclusion